OblonDATA-IO/route-user-role-funnel/README.md

-# route-user-role-funnel
+# Route Request Funnel
-An ExpressJS middleware for filtering requests by user feature
+An ExpressJS middleware for filtering requests by request feature